Hibiscus

 - •Prune in early spring to encourage bushier growth and more blooms

-- •Fertilize regularly during the growing season
+- •Fertilize regularly during growing season

 - •Provide full sun exposure